kimrosana/olympics-history-case-study/README.md

 # Olympics History - Data Analysis Case Study

 This project's goal was to practice SQL queries while working with real-world dataset and questions.
-I kept track of the steps I took in the data analysis process, from cleaning, to loading, querying and analysing, and they can be seen in the files below.
+I kept track of the steps I took in the data analysis process, from cleaning, to loading, querying and analysing the data, and they can be seen in the files area.

 **About the dataset**